The Poem of Ecstasy: Instrumentation

+In literature and film

 Henry Miller made reference to this symphony in Nexus, the third volume of The Rosy Crucifixion:

 That Poème de l'extase?
 Put it on loud.
-His music sounds like I think - sometimes.
+His music sounds like I think – sometimes.
 Has that far-off cosmic itch.
 Divinely fouled up.
 All fire and air.
 The first time I heard it I played it over and over. (...)
 It was like a bath of ice, cocaine and rainbows.
 For weeks I went about in a trance.
 Something had happened to me. (...)
 Every time a thought seized me a little door would open inside my chest, and there, in this comfy little nest sat a bird, the sweetest, gentlest bird imaginable.
 'Think it out!' he would chirp.
 'Think it out to the end!'
 And I would, by God.
 Never any effort involved.
 Like an étude gliding off a glacier.

-In the movie Barfly, the work can be heard in one scene.
+In the 1987 film Barfly, the work can be heard in one scene.